DataCenter-of-ICMM/MOMS/README.md

 2. Chimera-cutting files
     -m file1.txt file2.txt ... : the human investigated chrimera-cutting files for breaking chrimeral contigs/cmaps

+3. Validation flag
+    -v : the flag is set to run assembly validation only without OM-based scaffolding, with a default value of not set

-3. SGE cluster flag
+4. SGE cluster flag
-    -c [yes|no] : the flag of whether to run the alignment in a SGE cluster, with a default value of 'yes'
+    --cluster : the flag is set to run the alignment in a SGE cluster, with a default value of not set

-4. number of threads
+5. number of threads
     -t num : the number of threads for running the pipeline, whose default value is 8.

-5. pipeline configuration file
+6. pipeline configuration file
     --conf file.conf : the configuration file which specifies paths of scripts as well as parameters of various stages

-6. verion information
+7. verion information
     --version : print the version of MOMS being used

 ### File formats